Panashe-glitch/Concurrency_Resourse_Access_And_Synchronisation_Engine/README.md

 </details>

-- **bounded: YES** — no place exceeds its initial token count in any reachable state.
+- **bounded: YES** No place exceeds its initial token count in any reachable state.
 This is the single most important result: it confirms the net cannot diverge.
-- **live: ?** — not determined, and this is correct by design.
+- **live: ?** Not determined, and this is correct by design.
 Terminal states exist where all users have logged out or been rejected.
 The admission net is designed to terminate.
 Compare with the RW coordination net (§5.2), which is `live: Y` because users cycle continuously with no terminal states.
-- **Terminal marking: AvailableSlots×4** — all permits returned.
+- **Terminal marking: AvailableSlots×4** All permits returned.
 S8 holds at termination.

 #### TINA Stepper (Terminal State Inspection)